Oxfam: Shops

 Oxfam has shops all over the world, which sell many fair-trade and donated items since their first charity shop opened in 1948, although trading began in 1947.
 The proceeds from these are used to further Oxfam's mission and relief efforts around the globe.
 Much of their stock comes from public donations but as of 2012 they still sold fair trade products from developing countries in Africa, Asia and South America, including handcrafts, books, music CDs and instruments, clothing, toys, food, and ethnic creations.
-These objects are brought to the public through fair trade to help boost the quality of life of their producers and surrounding communities.
+Objects marketed in the "Sourced by Oxfam" range are brought to the public through fair trade to help boost the quality of life of their producers and surrounding communities.

 As of 2010, Oxfam had over 1,200 shops worldwide.
 More than half of them were in the UK, with around 750 Oxfam GB shops, including specialist shops such as books, music, furniture, and bridal wear.
-Oxfam Germany has 45 shops, including specialist book shops; Oxfam France shops sell books and fair-trade products, and Oxfam Hong Kong has two shops selling donated goods and fair-trade products.
-Oxfam Novib, Oxfam Australia (with over 20 fair trade shops), Oxfam Ireland and Oxfam in Belgium also raise funds from shops.
+Oxfam Germany has 45 shops, including specialist book shops; Oxfam France shops sell second-hand books and clothes, and Oxfam Hong Kong has two shops selling donated goods and fair-trade products.
+Oxfam Novib (in the Netherlands), Oxfam Australia (with over 20 fair trade shops), Oxfam Ireland and Oxfam in Belgium also raise funds from shops.

 Of the Oxfam charity shops around the UK, around 100 are specialist bookshops or book and music shops.
 Oxfam is the largest retailer of second-hand books in Europe, selling around 12 million per year.
 In 2008, Oxfam GB worked with over 20,000 volunteers in shops across the UK, raising £17.1 million for Oxfam's programme work.

 In the wake of the 2018 sexual abuse scandal, CEO Mark Goldring admitted closures of some Oxfam shops were likely.
 Allegations also appeared at this time regarding sexual harassment in Oxfam shops in Britain.
 Sector press later reported that Oxfam closed 26 of its shops in 2020 and that shops made an operational loss of £12.9 million in 2020, with further closures reported in local media thereafter.